4 New Year’s Goals to Improve Caregiver Well-Being

 • Put together a caregiving team of family, friends, and/or local resources

-• Ask family or friends to help with your older adult – whether it’s hands-on care, providing companionship, managing finances, doing research, running errands, doing chores, etc.
+• Ask family or friends to help with your older adult – whether it's hands-on care, providing companionship, managing finances, conducting research, running errands, or doing chores.

 • Hire a geriatric care manager to help solve tough care challenges